 Students are not allowed to earn college credit for any Occupational Therapy Doctorate coursework through the College Level Examination Program (CLEP), Advanced Placement (AP) Tests, special credit examinations, and the Web Computer Adaptive Placement Exam (WebCAPE) administered by the Department of World Languages and Cultures.
 Courses will be considered for admission to the OTD program based on Drake University’s policy for CLEP, AP, special credit examinations, and WebCAPE.
 Students are ineligible to earn credit by examination in a lower-level course in a sequence of courses after they have completed a higher-level course in the sequence.
 Credits may not be earned through CLEP or other examinations, which duplicate credit previously earned.
 Students are not eligible to earn credit through an examination if they have withdrawn from an equivalent course after the midpoint of the semester.
 Credit earned by examination does not apply to the last 30 hours, which must be earned at Drake.
 More information is available on the Admission's AP, IB, CLEP Credit webpage.

 Course waivers are not allowed.
 Students may request the substitution of course work for requirements through the Exception to Program Policy Form.
 In addition, students may request the completion of course work from another institution by submitting the Transfer Credit Request Form.
-Pre-occupational therapy students under the Drake OTD Difference are not able to transfer in required math and science course work once they begin at Drake.
+Pre-occupational therapy students under the Drake OTD Difference are not able to transfer in required pre-requisite course work once they begin at Drake.